alexander-john/heart-trail-animation/README.md

 # Heart Trail Animation

-This project create a heart trail animation while you move your mouse over the screen using HTML, CSS, and JavaScript.
+This project creates a heart trail animation while you move your mouse over the screen using HTML, CSS, and JavaScript.

 ## How to run